rwit-io/wordpress-to-sanity/README.md

    ```

 ## Schema for `post` in Sanity
-Note: Please ensure that this schemas matches with your WordPress posts and pages schema
+Note: Please ensure that this schemas matches with your WordPress posts and pages schema,

 To store the migrated WordPress posts in Sanity, create a schema file for the `post` content type:

 ```js